mph-/lcapy/doc/overview.rst

 Introduction
 ============

 Lcapy is a Python package for linear circuit analysis.
-It will only solve linear, time invariant networks.
+Its primary purpose is for symbolic circuit analysis but it can also simulate circuits using numerical integration.
+Lcapy can only symbolically analyse linear, time invariant networks.
 In other words, networks comprised of basic circuit components (R, L, C, etc.) that do not vary with time.
+However, changes in circuit topology can be analysed as a sequence of initial value problems.

 Networks and circuits can be described using netlists or combinations of network elements.
 These can be drawn semi-automatically.